Office politics are everywhere.

 At parity of political dexterity, your superior results can win the day.

-But just to be sure, you should support the creation of some internal enemies for the sociopaths.
+But just to be sure, create some internal enemies for the sociopaths.

 It can be a boss who micromanages them, an exec who sees through them, or a higher-up who’s afraid of the sociopath’s ascension.